This page includes detailed, need-to-know, information for commercial/industrial water customers.

 ASSE 1012, 1022, & 1024 backflow devices shall be re-built or replaced every five years.
 A tag shall always be hanging from these devices identifying installation date, expiration date, or both.
 Other non-testable devices are good for the life of the fixture or appliance served or until leakage/failure.

-Refer to WSSC Plumbing and Fuel Gas Code, Chapter 5 & Table 5.1 or consult with a licensed plumber regarding proper connection and protection requirements or contact a WSSC inspector by phone or email: 301-206-8886 or email@example.com.
+Refer to WSSC Water Plumbing and Fuel Gas Code, Chapter 5 & Table 5.1 or consult with a licensed plumber regarding proper connection and protection requirements or contact a WSSC Water inspector by phone or email: 301-206-8886 or firstname.lastname@example.org.

 Backflow Assemblies shall be readily accessible and Backflow Devices shall be accessible.
 Assemblies and Devices that are designed to discharge shall be installed in areas suitable for that condition and it is highly recommended that consideration be given to an Assembly’s potential catastrophic failure and subsequent large volume of sustained discharge.
 Where adequate drain sizing is impractical, consideration should be give to an automated detection-initiated shut-down system.